aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 AOP is a programming paradigm that aims at increasing the modularity of code by addressing the problem of cross-cutting concerns, and does so by advocating their separation from the core business-logic.
 A cross-cutting concern, in software development, is an aspect of a program that affects various modules at the same time, without the possibility (in non-AOP languages) of being encapsulated in any single one of them.

 A most obvious cross-cutting concern is logging.
 For instance: the problem of logging all of the calls to functions with such and such characteristics, and only those.
-In a traditional OOP language, one would have to insert a call to a the logger at the beginning or at the end of every function that one wished to track.
+In a traditional OOP language, one would have to insert a call to the logger at the beginning or at the end of every function that one wished to track.

-In a language that supports AOP, this concern can be handled by an Aspect: a separate section of the program that neatly encapsulates that cross-cutting concern (logging all such-and-such functions); similar to how we could write a "chapter about logging" if we were describing the behavior of the same application using the referenatial capabilities afforded to us by the natural language in a printed book; the way people have always been describing (even very complex) ideas and processes for centuries.
+In a language that supports AOP, this concern can be handled by an Aspect: a separate section of the program that neatly encapsulates that cross-cutting concern (logging all such-and-such functions); similar to how we could write a "chapter about logging" if we were describing the behavior of the same application using the referential capabilities afforded to us by the natural language in a printed book; the way people have always been describing (even very complex) ideas and processes for centuries.

 == Natural Style <the80s>